aaronbloomfield/ccc/hws/ecdsa/index.md

 First we determine the slope.
 The formula is $m=(y_2−y_1)/(x_2−x_1)=(36-31)/(37-29)=5/8$.
 The division $5 \div 8$ in $Z_{43}$ is 6 (confirmation: $6*8 \mod 43 = 5$).
 Thus, we know the slope: $m=6$.
 To determine the points, we use the [formulas presented in the slides](../../slides/encryption.html#/secp256k1addition):  $x_3=m^2-x_1-x_2=6^2-29-37=13$ and $y_3=m(x_1-x_3)-y_1=6*(29-13)-31=22$, both in $Z_{43}$.
 (I've removed all the "mod $p$" parts for clarity.)
 Thus, $(29,31) \oplus (37,36) = (13,22)$, and this computation can be verified [here](https://andrea.corbellini.name/ecc/interactive/modk-add.html?a=0&b=7&p=43&px=29&py=31&qx=37&qy=36).

+**Elliptic point multiplication:** There is an example in the next section ("Testing") that shows elliptic point multiplication, and shows how to avoid cases that will generate the point at infinity as the answer.

 **Key generation:** The random value for the private key is $d=16$.
 Computing $d \otimes G = 16 \otimes (25,25) = (37,36)$ ([verification](https://andrea.corbellini.name/ecc/interactive/modk-mul.html?a=0&b=7&p=43&n=16&px=25&py=25)).

 **Signing:** The secret $k$ value, which was not shown, was $k=17$.
 We compute $R = k \otimes G = 17 \otimes (25,25) = (12,12)$ ([verification](https://andrea.corbellini.name/ecc/interactive/modk-mul.html?a=0&b=7&p=43&n=17&px=25&py=25)).
 The $x$-value of this, 12, is the first part of the signature, and is referred to as lower-case $r$.
 We next have to compute $k^{-1}$.
 Because $k$ is counting the number of points, the inverse is computed in $Z_{31}$, NOT in $Z_{43}$.
 Thus, in $Z_{31}$, $17^{-1} = 11$ ([verification](https://planetcalc.com/3311/?a=17&m=31); also that $11 \ast 17 \mod 31 = 1$).
 We know via the command-line parameters that $h=30$ and $d=16$, and we have just computed $r=12$.
 We can then compute $s$, which also is computed in $Z_{31}$, NOT $Z_{43}$: $s=k^{−1}(h+r∗d) \mod o = 11 \ast (30 + 12 \ast 16) \mod 31 = 24$.
 Thus, the signature is $(r,s)=(12,24)$.